 Marketing your online t-shirt business is 100% necessary to boost discoverability and long-term growth.
 Clothing brands like t-shirt businesses often succeed with social media marketing to gain the attention of a target market.
 Pinterest, Instagram, and Facebook also offer paid ad services to boost followers and brand awareness quickly.

 Another marketing tactic often used by clothing brands is influencer marketing.
 Reach out to social media users with a strong following that aligns with your target audience.
 If they agree, you can send these users samples of your products for them to share your designs with their network and boost your brand exposure.

 As you increase your following, don’t neglect the power of a strong email list.
 Direct your social media followers and future shoppers to your brand website or a separate information form where they can provide their email addresses in exchange for ongoing information on promotions, giveaways, and new product releases.

 Once you launch your online storefront and begin taking orders, your last step toward long-term profitability is ongoing monitoring and optimization.
 Tools like Google Analytics can help you monitor business metrics like website traffic, bounce rate, and conversion rates to make more calculated decisions on optimizing your site and adjusting your marketing strategies.

-It's never been easier to turn blank shirts into a thriving t-shirt business.
+Turning blank shirts into a thriving online t-shirt business has always been challenging.
 From conducting market research and selecting a niche to choosing your print on demand provider and creating a storefront, the above ten steps can have you running a full-fledged t-shirt empire in no time.
-With the right effort, online t-shirt stores powered by print on demand services are a highly profitable business.
+You can also read our t-shirt business starter kit.
+With the right effort, your online t-shirt business powered by print on demand services can become highly profitable.

-Launch your t-shirt business today when you start selling with Gelato.
+Launch your t-shirt company today when you start selling with Gelato.